adlnet/xAPI-Spec/xAPI.md

 typically in name/document pairs that have meaning to an instructional system component.

 <a name="def-registration" />
-__Registration__: If the LRS is an LMS, it likely has a concept of registration, an instance of a learner signing up for a particular learning activity.
-The LMS may also close the registration at some point when it considers the learning experience complete.
-For Experience API purposes, a registration may be applied more broadly; an LMS could assign a group of students to a group of activities and track all related statements in one registration.
-Note: activity providers are cautioned against reporting registration other than when assigned by an LRS.
-An LRS that assigns registrations is likely to reject statements containing unassigned registration IDs.
+__Registration__: When an LRS is an integral part of an LMS, the LMS likely supports the concept of registration, an instance of a learner signing up for a particular learning activity.
+See [section 4.1.6](#context).

 <a name="def-service" />
 __Service__: A software component responsible for one or more aspects of the distributed